rust-lang/reference/src/attributes.md

 > Note: `rustc` currently recognizes the tools "clippy" and "rustfmt".

-## Built-in attributes
+## Built-in attributes index

 The following is an index of all built-in attributes.

-- Conditional Compilation
+- Conditional compilation
   - [`cfg`] — Controls conditional compilation.
   - [`cfg_attr`] — Conditionally includes attributes.
 - Testing